 The annex to this letter provides details in respect of each recommendation.
-The status of recommendation 1 is 'implementation on going'; recommendation 2 is 'insufficient response'; and recommendation 3 is 'progressing'.
+The status of recommendation 1 is 'implementation on going'.
+The status of recommendation 2 and 3 is 'progressing'.

 We will publish this response on the ORR website on 26 November 2018.